hashiprobr/nfp-java-dao/README.md

 dao.delete(selection)
 ```

-All the select methods available are listed below.
+All select methods available are listed below.

 * `select()`: all objects.